Our terms and conditions

 Whether you are using a Smartphone, Tablet, PC or Mac, ReachDeck will provide the speech, reading and translation support tools you require for free.

 Reachdeck iconReachDeck is part of our website, so you do not need to install or buy any software to use it.
-It is available from the bottom right of each webpage via the ReachDeck icon.
+It is available from the bottom left of each webpage via the ReachDeck icon.

 ReachDeck adds speech, reading, and translation support tools to websites.
 ReachDeck makes online content more accessible for people with Dyslexia, Low Literacy, English as a Second Language, and those with mild visual impairments.